plenoptic-org/plenoptic-cshl-vision-2024/docs/source/introduction.md

 - `Gaussian`: the model just convolves a Gaussian with an image, so that the model's representation is simply a blurry version of the image.
 - `CenterSurround`: the model convolves a difference-of-Gaussian filter with the image, so that model's representation is bandpass, caring mainly about frequencies that are neither too high or too low.
-- `LinearNonlinear`: the model takes the output of the `CenterSurround` model and rectifies it using the "softplus" function, setting all negative values to 0.
-- `LuminanceGainControl`: the model normalizes the linear component of the response using a local measure of luminance, so that the response is invariant to changes in luminance.
+- `LuminanceGainControl`: the model rectifies and normalizes the linear component of the response using a local measure of luminance, so that the response is invariant to local changes in luminance.

 ## Plenoptic basics